BtoB (band): Ambassadorship

 On June 17, 2021, BtoB was selected as the official ambassador for Shopee's K-Collection, a Korean brand exhibition in which 50 domestic small and medium-sized enterprises participate through Shopee's Live Shopee Singapore, Shopee Malaysia, Shopee Philippines, and Shopee Vietnam.
 The group will introduce products directly through Shopee's Live and hold an exclusive online fan meeting to actively attract local K-pop fans as customers.

-On March 30, 2022, BtoB was appointed as an ambassador for "2022 Boryeong Sea Mud Exhibition" which will be held at Daecheon Beach in Boryeong, South Chungcheong Province, from July 16 to August 15.
+On March 30, 2022, BtoB was appointed as an ambassador for "2022 Boryeong Sea Mud Exhibition", which was held at Daecheon Beach in Boryeong, South Chungcheong Province, from July 16 to August 15.